jan-henkel/MandelbrotSet/readme.txt

 		is done

 u,v		real and imaginary parts of c - in the case of Julia type
-		sets, the initial value of z is taken instead of c
+		sets, the initial value of z is used instead of c

 n		the number of iterations when either the escape criterion
 		is met (i.e. the limit is exceeded) or the maximum number